LeandroCaniglia/Writings/Tagged Nodes.md

 2. Introduce a new subclass of `LiteralNode` named `TaggedNode`.
 3. Consider the introduction of foreign parsers such as a `JsonParser`.
 4. Introduce a new class of AST node named `ForeignNode`.
-5. Combine all the features above.
+5. Process the body of the foreign script, according to its semantics.

 Task 1: Smalltalk tags?
 --